jmusullivan/sequential-circuits/README.md

-# Sequential circuit preparation of Quantum state
+# Sequential circuit preparation of quantum states

+This is a repository for code associated with several sequential circuits projects.